Skip to content

 Parameters:

-• shape: Object mapping keys to schemas.
-Wrap schema in [] for optional properties.
+• shape: Object mapping keys to schemas

 • message: Custom error message or handler